-The intro of Ultimate All-Stars features a clip of Ryu switching to Soki when using a Delayed Hyper Cancellation.
-When this occurs, there's a picture of half of Ryu's face joining with half of Soki's face in the middle of the screen, both staring at you.
-This is a call back to a special Variable Combination you could use in Marvel vs. Capcom known as the Duo Team Attack where you briefly controlled both characters and could infinitely use their supers for a set period of time.
+- The intro of Ultimate All-Stars features a clip of Ryu switching to Soki when using a Delayed Hyper Cancellation.
+When this occurs, there's a Juxtaposed Halves Shot of Ryu and Soki's faces.
+This is a call back to a special Variable Combination you could use in Marvel vs. Capcom known as the Duo Team Attack where you briefly controlled both characters and could infinitely use their Hypers for a set period of time.
 Everything is the same, right down to the "face-merger."
-As a footnote, the super background has a strong resemblance to that game's one.
+As a footnote, the background for Hyper Combos in TvC has a strong resemblance to the one used in MvC1.

 "Hmm...
 That's the Shimazu-style karate, isn't it?
 Seems like everyone's using that these days."